jpeterbaker/nlevp_webs/README.md

 ## Requirements

-This project runs in base MatLab without any additional packages needed.
+This project runs in base MATLAB without any additional packages needed.
 It was developed with versions 2020a and 2021b but is expected to work in much older versions.